9 February 2021

 1. Provide scientific oversight in military medical research

 In 2011, the National Institutes of Health (NIH) requested that Geneva demonstrate its ability to engage directly in the scientific oversight of its Geneva-managed research.
 In response to the requests made by the NIH, Geneva’s Board of Directors and President proposed the creation of a Scientific Advisory Board (SAB) as the appropriate body of experts to fulfill this requirement.
 The SAB was established in order to have an independent, ethical review body to serve as a scientific authority for the organization.
-The initial aims of the SAB were to investigate researcher misconduct, validate potential research scope changes, and review the scientific merit of research.
+The initial aims of the SAB were to investigate researcher misconduct, validate potential research scope changes, and review the scientific merit of the research.

 2. Serve as a key advocacy body among the federal government, industry, and academia